AI Step-by-Step Math Help: Understand the Problem, Don't Just Copy

 What to feed the AI

-• The problem statement verbatim, including all given values
+• The problem statement verbatim, including every given value and unit.

-• Your attempted solution, even the wrong parts (especially the wrong parts)
+• Your attempted solution, including the wrong parts — especially the wrong parts.
+That’s the only way it can find your specific mistake.

-• Your level (high-school algebra, calc 2, real analysis)
+• Your level: high-school algebra, calc 2, linear algebra, real analysis.

-• A note saying you want to understand, not just see the answer.
-This changes AI’s output style
+• An explicit note that you want to understand, not just see the answer.
+This changes the output style.

-• Any constraints from your instructor (no calculator, must show work, must use Lagrange multipliers)
+• Any constraint from your instructor: no calculator, must show work, must use Lagrange multipliers.

 Copy-ready prompt